-The cornerstone of the legislation on regulating the activities of investment funds is the current Law On Investment Funds dated 22 October 2010 (the Investment Funds Law or the law.)
+The cornerstone of the legislation on regulating the activities of investment funds is the current law "On Investment Funds", dated 22 October 2010 (the "Investment Funds Law").
 This law repealed the previous 1999 law.

-The Investment Funds Law is fairly detailed and sets forth provisions regulating a wide array of subjects, such as the establishment, licensing and management of investment funds; the issuance, placement, and redemption of shares in investment funds; the composition and value of the assets of investment funds; the requirements for fund managers; the procedure that applies to the acquisition of a major shareholding; marketing activities for investment funds; the reorganization, liquidation and bankruptcy of investment funds; and state supervision over the activities of investment funds.
+The Investment Funds Law is fairly detailed and sets forth provisions regulating a wide array of subjects, such as the establishment, licensing and management of investment funds; the issuance, placement and redemption of shares in investment funds; the composition and value of the assets of investment funds; the requirements for fund managers; the procedure that applies to the acquisition of a major shareholding; marketing activities for investment funds; the reorganization, liquidation and bankruptcy of investment funds; and state supervision over the activities of investment funds.

 The Investment Funds Law does not apply to legal entities created by the State for the purposes of the fulfillment of state investment policy or to entities created by such legal entities.
-It appears from this section of the law that SOFAZ, which was arguably created for the purposes of the fulfillment of the state's investment policy, is expressly exempted from the scope of this law, contributing to an increasingly confusing status of SOFAZ, its assets and its activities.
+It appears from this section of the law that SOFAZ, which was arguably created for the purposes of the fulfillment of State investment policy, is expressly exempted from the scope of this law, contributing to an increasingly confusing status of SOFAZ, its assets and its activities.

-The law also provides for the promulgation of a number of rules and regulations primarily by the regulator (the Financial Markets Supervisory Chamber (FMSC), some of which have already been adopted by the previous regulator and predecessor of the current one, the State Securities Committee.
+The law also provides for the promulgation of a number of rules and regulations primarily by FIMSA, some of which have already been adopted by the previous regulator, the former State Securities Committee.